codevogel/godot_doctor/README.md

 ## Examples

-For detailed examples and common validation patterns, see [./addons/godot_doctor/examples/README.md](./addons/godot_doctor/examples/README.md).
+For detailed examples and common validation patterns, see [the examples README](./addons/godot_doctor/examples/README.md).

 ## Installation

 1. Copy the `addons/godot_doctor` folder to your project's `addons/` directory
 2. Enable the plugin in Project Settings > Plugins
 3. The Godot Doctor dock will appear in the editor's left panel
+4. Start adding `_get_validation_conditions()` methods to your scripts, then save your scenes to see validation results!

 ## License